CeciliaSG/pp1_cocktail_evening/README.md

 #### Accessability Testing

-- Color contrast testing
-  The site was checkedfor colour contrast with [Coolors.co](https://coolors.co/).
+- The site was checked for colour contrast with [Coolors.co](https://coolors.co/).
 No issues were found.
 - The site was manually checked for aria-labels.
 The RSVP-form was missing labels for the fields and the button, so these were added.